-Reasons You May Need a Change
+Reasons You May Need a Homeschool Curriculum Change

-While there are several reasons a family may feel the need to change curriculum, you may think that reason isn’t “good enough” to justify not using something you spent good money.
+While there are several reasons a family may feel the need to change curriculum, you may think that reason isn’t “good enough” to justify not using something on which you spent good money.
 Here are some of the most common reasons homeschoolers give for changing curriculum:

-- You need to change your style or method.
 As the saying goes, when you know better; you do better.
 At the outset of your homeschooling journey, you might have only been aware of 1-2 programs.
 Fast forward about six months and you probably know of several more.
 If one of those new (to you) methods piques your interest and you think your students would do better using it, change!

-- It’s taking up too much time.
 The amount of time it takes to homeschool will vary based on the ages of your children and their levels of independence.
 That said, it should certainly get less time-consuming (not more) as they advance grade levels.
 If this isn’t the case, it might be time to consider something that takes up less of your time.